docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 * Export 3D visualization of a part.
 Produces the html code to embed in other web pages (like YouTube or Google Maps)
 * Measure of the distance between 2 points

+##Configuration creation

+TODO between a part or one of its substitutes or even nothing, if the part is optional.

 ##Baseline creation

 Baselines are kinds of snapshots of the entire product structure at a given time so you can manage different versions of the same product.